 In the experience of former GW members, the members are influenced by all of the usual high-control group tactics: fear of rejection, fear of loss of spiritual evolution, watching what happens to other members in the way of rewards and punishments, selection of friends, influencing of relationships outside of the group, easing people away from friends and family, spending time almost exclusively with other members, and so on.
 Group members use the same language and slang, copied from the leaders.
 The group leaders have written books and newsletters to describe “types” of people and members now often report that they are a certain “type” of person, who may sometimes have difficulty managing to live with another “type” as defined by the group.
 In the way of complete reliance on astrological readings, only much more rigid and detailed, IK's and members begin to "be" their "personality cards" after they buy these from the GWP leaders.

 From what observers have learned, Gentle Wind began in the late 70s with the core group and then expanded to another level of followers by the early 80s.
 It is still a small group, but claims to be growing at an international level.
-Seminars have now been held in Eastern Europe, India, England, New Zealand, and Ireland, as well as throughout the U.S. The top two tiers of leadership include about 15-20 people.
+Seminars have now been held in Eastern Europe, India, England, New Zealand, and Ireland, Italy, France, Spain, Mesico, and more, as well as throughout the U.S. The top two tiers of leadership include about 15-20 people.
 Instrument keepers who are reportedly very serious about the group possibly number 60 more.
 All instrument keepers could number as many as several thousand people, though these numbers may now be lower.
 Thousands of people have attended seminars over the past ten years with many “healing instruments” sold for “contributions” at these gatherings, after charismatic presentations by Mary “Moe” Miller.
 In addition to selling healing instruments for a suggested contribution, members and prospective members are encouraged, or asked directly, to donate money to the group.
 The group, through Mary Miller, claims that millions and millions of people have used the instruments, though former members scoff at these grandiose statements.
 Generally, the majority of IK's leave the group after an initial enthusiastic presence.
 However, those IK's who receive more direct contact with the leaders and staff spokespeople remain longer.
 Among the original followers from the mid-to-late 1980s, there are approximately twenty who have been completely committed, to the exclusion of most other relationships, working full time for the GW leaders over a period of twenty years.

 Most members in the top tiers of the hierarchy are women – now more middle-aged than young.
 Men are not aware of many of the secrets of the group, such as the sexual rituals practiced (group sexual activities between the leader and women, described in more detail below and in A Husband's Perspective.)
 The few men involved in the project seem to be skilled carpenters and have helped with many group building projects for little or no pay, although they are sometimes given small salaries and living expenses, or paid with “healing instruments.”
 Along with the long-term members, newer recruits who are health-care professionals, have their credentials used on GWP website testimonials, even in cases where these people no longer practice their professions and haven’t for many years, and where the licenses and certifications might have lapsed or been given up voluntarily..